What is HACCP Food Safety Management System?

 - This exercise should also capture the time taken by each operation.

-- At the end of verification, if there are any corrections to be made to the process the flow diagram, it should be done.
+- At the end of verification, if there are any corrections to be made to the process of the flow diagram, it should be done.

-Prerequisites for Application of HACCP
+What are the Prerequisites for the Application of HACCP?

-- Construction, Layout and facilities of premises
+1).
+Construction, Layout, and facilities of premises

 - Good Hygienic design and construction, appropriate location, and the provision of adequate facilities are necessary to enable hazards to be effectively controlled.
-Supplies of Water
+Supplies of Water.

-- Supplier control and management of materials
+2).
+Supplier control and management of materials

 - An adequate supply of potable water, with appropriate facilities for its storage, distribution, and temperature control, should be available whenever necessary to ensure the safety and suitability of food.